sbernauer/breakwater/README.md

 If you visit the Grafana server (user=admin, password=admin) you will have access to dashboards like the dashboard below.

 ![Grafana screenshot](docs/images/Screenshot_20220210_215752.png)

+## Live streaming via Webinterface (owncast)

+The docker-compose setup also contains an owncast server, which breakwater pushes an RTMP stream into. owncast than exposes a Web UI where people can watch the game in a web-browser.
+Please note that the stream has a much higer delay compared to VNC and the fmmpeg command used internally consumes much CPU.
+Because of this the components are commented out by default, you need to comment them in!

+## Live streaming to internet services (e.g. Youtube, Twich)

+This should work the same way as streaming to owncast.
+Simply uncomment the `breakwater` command and adopt `--rtmp-address` accordingly.
+I never used this for a longer time period, so happy about feedback!

 # Performance